Bob Crain Origins

 I have worked hard on my solo performance skills and increasing the “color pallet” and improving on the guitar … it’s a process.
 Playing and singing with passion is one of the keys people feel that, playing original music makes that easier as you are singing from your own head and heart.

-ASHBURY MEDICINE SHOW or as they are sometimes appearing as BOB CRAIN & GRIEVOUS BODILY CHARM- Are a fantastic outfit to play with featuring lead guitarist extraordinaire Too Tall Tim and a rolling ever changing band of medicine show wagon riders .
-We are out peddling the musical “snake oil” in and around Melbourne at various venues.
+ASHBURY MEDICINE SHOW are a fantastic outfit to play with featuring lead guitarist extraordinaire Too Tall Tim, multi-instrumentalist Erik on bass, violin and guitar and introducing singer, songwriter, multi-instrumentalist Anita who is adding a wonderful new voice to the mix.
+We are out peddling the musical “snake oil” in and around Melbourne and soon to be venturing interstate.
 We are traveling along Rock n Roll Road much like the Medicine Show’s of old … except we generally travel in a station wagon, too hard to find a good mule nowadays, hope we get a chance to set up in your town some day and you’ll come on down and catch the show.

 I am looking forward to continuing on with my life and seeing the world at work around me and receiving the songs, wherever they come from, getting them transcribed and then out to where they can be listened to.